-Another question asked workers what influence socialist emulation had on the shaping of the human personality, and provided alternatives like "collectivism", "honesty and fairness", "initiative and innovation", as well as heavily-loaded negative options, such as "envy", "the aspiration to be successful at any price", and "striving for fame".
-As would be expected, the first, more noble alternatives elicited the greatest support, while the more negative options were spurned by the respondents (Changli, 1978, pp. 182-85).10
+Another question asked workers what influence socialist emulation had on the shaping of the human personality, and

+"collectivism", "honesty alternatives like and provided fairness", "initiative and innovation", as well as heavily-loaded "envy", "the aspiration to be negative options, such as be successful at any price", and "striving for fame".
+As would the expected, the first, more noble alternatives elicited greatest support, while the more negative options were spurned by the respondents (Changli, 1978, pp. 182-85).10